U.S. flag

 Disease or Syndrome

-Renpenning syndrome is an X-linked mental retardation syndrome with clinically recognizable features.
+Renpenning syndrome is an X-linked syndromic intellectual developmental disorder with clinically recognizable features.
 Affected individuals have microcephaly, short stature, small testes, and dysmorphic facies, including tall narrow face, upslanting palpebral fissures, abnormal nasal configuration, cupped ears, and short philtrum.
 The nose may appear long or bulbous, with overhanging columella.
 Less consistent manifestations include ocular colobomas, cardiac malformations, cleft palate, and anal anomalies.
 Stevenson et al. (2005) proposed that the various X-linked mental retardation syndromes due to PQBP1 mutations be combined under the name of Renpenning syndrome.

 Corpus callosum agenesis-intellectual disability-coloboma-micrognathia syndrome